sssammoudi/employee_lister/README.md

 # simple Employee Classifier WebAPP

-This project is a basic callback to react coding, in this project the user is able to add and delete data through a simple frontend interface in addition to easily filtering through data.
+This project is a basic callback to react coding, in this project the user is able to add and delete data, stored in a localised JSON server, through a simple frontend interface in addition to easily filtering through data.

 ## Available Scripts